githwxi/ATS-Temptory/docgen/MISC/TBP-intro.md

 Template-Based Programming (TBP) advocates the use of (function) templates in place of functions.
-A template generalizes the notion of function to support a form of (extreme) late-binding.
-Conceptually, one may think of templates as functions containing knobs or switches inside their bodies that can be controlled contextually at compile-time.
+A template generalizes the notion of function to support a form of late-binding at compile-time.

-Various aspects of templates have already appeared in languages such as LISP (macros), Haskell (type classes), Scala (implicits), etc. One may also see the way in which a template instance (that is, a call of the template) is finalized (at compile-time) direcly corresponds to a method in an object being dispatched (at run-time).
+Conceptually, one may think of templates as functions containing knobs or switches inside their bodies that can be controlled from the outside.

-## Some Motivating Examples for Templates
+Various aspects of templates have already appeared in languages such as LISP (macros), Haskell (type classes), Scala (implicits), etc. One may also see the way in which a template instance (that is, a call of the template) is finalized (at compile-time) corresponds direcly to a method in an object being dispatched (at run-time).

-### Equality Types in SML
+There are plenty of motivation examples for example.
+For the moment, let us take a look at equality types in Standard ML (SML).

 The notion of equality types in SML may be seen as the origin of type classes in Haskell.
 Basically, an equality type in SML is one that supports polymorphic equality (=), which is given the type `''a * ''a -> bool` (instead of `'a * 'a -> bool`).
 In other words, a type variable `''a` can only be instantiated with an equality type.

 There is no polymorphic equality in Temptory.
-In order to test whether two given lists are equal, one could try to implement a function template of the following type:
+In order to test whether two given lists (of the same generic type) are equal, one could try to implement a function template of the following type:

 extern
 fun